 And it can be a bit daunting.
 There are so many retailers and so many products and so many discounts, it gets confusing.
 What to look at first?
 Where to go?

-So, as experienced fellow shoppers, we’ve compiled some helpful tips to simplify things.
+So, as experienced fellow shoppers, well in advance of the day we’ve compiled some helpful tips to simplify things and make life easier for yourself.
 Whether you’ll be browsing online or heading to your local shopping centre, read through and see if you can make serious savings stress-free!

 1. Sign up to online mailing lists

-Compile a list of your favourite retailers, and sign up to their mailing lists a few days beforehand.
+Compile a list of your favourite retailers, and join some mailing lists beforehand (ahem, our own Red Letter Days emails come highly recommended, do sign up if you’re partial to exclusive discounts, promotions and more).
 The biggest discounts will literally come to you by email, saving all that browsing through their site!